MathsandDataNYU/web/content/micsem.md

 Sydney), Houying Zhu (University of Melbourne) and Xiaosheng Zhuang (City Uni- versity of Hong Kong).

+#### <a name="roman"></a>  Roman Vershynin: From number theory to machine learning: a hunt for smooth Boolean functions

+The most fundamental kind of functions studied in computer science are Boolean functions.
+They take n bits as an input and return one bit as an output.
+Most Boolean functions oscillate a lot, which is analogous to the fact that "most" continuous functions on R are nowhere differentiable.
+If we want to generate a "smooth" Boolean function, we can take the sign of some polynomial of low degree in n variables.
+Such functions are called polynomial threshold functions, and they are widely used in machine learning as classification devices.
+Surprisingly, we do not know how many polynomial threshold functions there are with a given degree!
+Even an approximate answer to this question has been known only for polynomials of degree 1, i.e. for linear functions.
+In a very recent joint work with Pierre Baldi, we found a way to approximately count polynomial threshold functions of any fixed degree.
+This solves a problem of M. Saks that goes back to 1993 and earlier.
+Our argument draws ideas from analytical number theory, additive combinatorics, enumerative combinatorics, probability and discrete geometry.
+I will describe some of these connections, focusing particularly on a beautiful interplay of zeta and Mobius funcitons in number theory, hyperplane arrangements in enumerative combinatorics and random tensors in probability theory.

 #### <a name="yu"></a>  Aida Khajavirad: The multilinear polytope for acyclic Hypergraphs